 Consumer protection law is an expansive area of law that is primarily in place to protect your privacy and rights as a consumer.
 There are hundreds, maybe thousands of pages of legal text encompassing consumer protection laws.
 All of which are designed to promote two main goals:

 - To protect consumers from unfair or deceitful actions.

 Consumer protection law exists on both the federal and state level.
 In addition to the federal laws, each state has its own consumer protection law (some more expansive than others).
 At a federal level, consumer protection law is managed by the Bureau of Consumer Protection and overseen by the Federal Trade Commission (FTC).
 The Consumer Protection Bureau sets and enforces rules and regulations for every commercial transaction.
 It also places restrictions on how businesses may handle the transfer and security management of consumers’ personal information.
 On a daily basis, most of us are consumers (often multiple times a day).
 The rapid expansion of technology has made it easy for us to “consume” and has put stress on consumer protection laws.
 As such, this area of law is ever-evolving (albeit much slower than technology).

 It is important that if you feel your consumer rights have been violated, call us!
-A Missouri consumer protection lawyer from our firm can help.
+Our firm can help you with obtaining a Missouri consumer protection lawyer.

 DECEPTIVE ADVERTISING – General

 Deceptive advertising is when images and words used in print, digital format, or video advertisements directly or indirectly imply claims about products which aren’t true or omit necessary information for a full understanding of the truth.

 According to the Federal Trade Commission and consumer protection practices:

 - Product names, pricing, and claims must not mislead consumers.